How to E-File Your Business Tax Extension

 At TaxExtension.org, it only takes a few minutes to extend your filing deadline.
-Our team of tax professionals and product experts has designed an easy-to-use online application that guides you through the process of submitting Form 4868 to the IRS.
-Here’s how you can get your personal tax extension online with us:
+Our team of tax professionals and product experts has designed an easy-to-use online application that guides you through the process of submitting Form 7004 to the IRS.
+Here’s how you can get your business tax extension online with us:

-The IRS requires that you provide certain personal information in order to file a tax extension — including your name, address, and Social Security Number (as well as your spouse’s, if applicable).
-In fact, you don’t even have to worry about digging up past tax returns, W-2 forms, 1099 information returns, or other complex tax forms.
-Plus, your data is protected by our first-rate security technology and shared only with the IRS.
+The IRS requires that you provide certain business information in order to file a tax extension — including the business name, address, entity type (C-Corp, S-Corp, LLC etc) and employer identification number (EIN).
+You don’t have to worry about digging up past tax returns or other tax forms and your data is protected by our first-rate security technology and is shared only with the IRS.

 Lastly, Submit Your Application

-Click “Submit” to electronically file Form 4868, and you’re done!
-We will send your extension application (and tax payment) directly to the IRS.
+Click “Submit” to electronically file Form 7004, and you’re done!
+We will send your business extension application (and tax payment) directly to the IRS.
 You can even login to our system and check the status of your extension any time of day.
-As soon as the IRS approves your tax extension, we send you a confirmation email — something you don’t get if you file a paper tax extension.
+As soon as the IRS approves your tax extension, we send you a confirmation email — something you never receive if you file a paper tax extension.

 In the rare case that your tax extension is denied, we will help determine why — and, after fixing any mistakes, you can re-submit your extension for free.
-The IRS gives you a few extra days (usually until April 20 at the latest) to fix errors and re-submit your extension.
-Note that nearly all tax extension rejections are because the name and Social Security Number don’t match IRS records (usually due to typos or misspellings).
-As long as your information is entered correctly and you file by the deadline (April 15), you should have no problem getting approved — which is why it’s called an “automatic extension.”
+The IRS gives you a few extra days (usually 5 days after the return due date) to fix errors and re-submit your extension.
+It’s important that you have the correct Business name, EIN and enty type when you file your business tax extension.
+As long as your information agrees with the IRS’s records and you file your extension by the filing deadline, you should have no problem getting approved — which is why it’s called an “automatic extension.”

 As an authorized IRS e-file provider, TaxExtension.org protects your personal data with the latest technology and daily security scans.
 This allows our customers to e-file and pay online knowing that their information is kept private.